clicon/clixon/doc/startup.md

 ## Flowcharts

-This section contains non-formal "flowcharts" showing the dynamics of the configuration databases in the startup phase.
+This section contains "pseudo" flowcharts showing the dynamics of the configuration databases in the startup phase.

 The flowchart starts in one of the the modes (non, init, startup, running):